bsalter/AngularTestApp/README.md

 ```
 Note: you only need to do this once on a given machine. -g installs these tools globally.

-Known problem: need to deal with the angular-html preprocessor somehow.
-Otherwise, this will cause problems if we try to test directives & template code.

-Download this scaffold, then run:
+Download this app, then run:
 ```
 npm install
 bower install